 The CRSP supports career development in a wide range of research areas, including the mechanisms and treatment of diseases of children, as well as research related to areas such as patient safety and quality improvement.
 Proposed research must involve human subjects.

-The program is administered by Program Director Dr. Margaret Rosenfeld, Associate Program Director Dr. Joseph Flynn and the Center for Clinical and Translational Research (CCTR) Business Office.
+The program is administered by Program Director Dr. Dr. Margaret Rosenfeld, Associate Program Director Dr. Joseph Flynn and the Center for Clinical and Translational Research (CCTR) Business Office.
 The program is being piloted for two years in the CCTR with the intention to ultimately become a Seattle Children’s Research Institute–wide initiative.

 - Rank of acting instructor, acting assistant professor or assistant professor*

 - Primary member of the CCTR.
 Future grant applications must be submitted through CCTR.

 - Standard path: Seattle Children’s–based clinician–educator or clinician–clinician**

 - Intensive path: Seattle Children’s–based junior faculty, generally in physician–scientis

 - Standard: Minimum 30% FTE (10% from CCTR up to $23,400 salary and fringe maximum and your existing 20% protected academic time from division/department/Seattle Children’s)